SAP/terraform-provider-btp/DEVELOPER.md

 ## Dev Container

-> **Note** - In order to use dev containers you must have a container runtime up and running on the machine.
+> **Note**: In order to use dev containers you must have a container runtime up and running on the machine.
 For details, we refer to the official documentation about [Developing inside a Container](https://code.visualstudio.com/docs/devcontainers/containers)

 First, you must clone the repository: